JDvorak/CSPP51050-Final-Project/readme.md

 ===========

 Final project for CSPP 51050 - Object Oriented Architecture & Design
 This project seeks to map Tweet data from the Twitter API with economic data from the Federal Reserve Bank of St. Louis' FRED API.
+Results of the data analysis are visualized both as output on the command line and as a PNG file created using Google Charts 'https://developers.google.com/chart/'

 Project Requirements